fresh-minds/functional-matchmaking-kata/readme.md

 ```
 #### Running
 To run the whole project use
-2. Open the program in the interactive ghc shell using
+2. Open the program in the interactive ghc shell using: (from the root dir of the repo)
 ```
 cabal repl MatchMaker.hs
 ```